romangorisek/base-api/README.md

 **on first setup of a new project search for "ekranj" in all folders and replace with new projcet name, set config files in te etc folder, create users table**

 Api\MicroCollection is user instead of Phalcon\Mvc\Micro\Collection to automaticaly add api version prefix to all routes

+There is a "template.sql" dump file to add "users", "roles" and "user_roles" tables to a new DB.
+There are some test users and roles alredy added.